 1. Listen carefully

-One of the most important rules is to listen carefully what respondent says rather than share your views and ideas.
-It will help to focus on customer’s habits, their likes and dislikes, difficulties and needs.
+One of the most important rules is to listen carefully to what the respondent says rather than share your views and ideas.
+It will help to focus on customers’ habits, their likes, and dislikes, difficulties, and needs.
 As a result, a lot of valuable inputs can be received which would ultimately benefit your product.

 One of the most popular and effective practices of listening is Active Listening.
 A short overview of the technique is described in the picture below.

-The communication between interviewer and respondent will be smooth if the talk is structured and you don’t “jump” from one topic to another forward and backwards.
+The communication between interviewer and respondent will be smooth if the talk is structured and you don’t “jump” from one topic to another forward and backward.